Cybersecurity, MS

 • Resume: Submit a detailed resume indicating your work experience and background.

-• Letters of Recommendation: At least one but no more than three letters of recommendation from references who can evaluate your work and/or academic achievements.
+• Optional: One letter of recommendation from a reference who can evaluate your work and/or academic achievements.

 • Interview (optional): Although not required, the graduate program committee may ask to conduct a telephone interview to further assess the experiences of the applicant.